 There are plenty of social platforms your brand can use to publish content, connect, and engage.
 Social media is a great tool, but with so many damn platforms (and more coming out of seemingly nowhere), figuring out where to focus your energies can be overwhelming, especially if you’re just starting to experiment with social media marketing.

 How do you know which social platforms to prioritize?
 How much time do you need to devote to each?
 Which should you start with?
 Don’t freak out.
-If you’re trying to figure out your social strategy (and how it fits into your content distribution plan), you don’t have to go all in from the start.
+If you’re trying to figure out your social strategy (and how it fits into your content distribution plan), you don’t have to go all-in from the start.
 In fact, taking that approach might actually hurt your brand more than help.

-Marketers and the Myth of Social Media
+The Myth of Social Media Marketing

 Many new marketers are functioning under the assumption that social media is the end all, be all—and that every new social platform provides an equal opportunity for their brand.
 Hence, they get into gold rush mentality, thinking they have to stake their claim on every platform.

 That may have been true in the early days (when there were far fewer platforms), but we’re in a new era of social.
 Social media marketing isn’t about mass communication; it’s about intentional interaction, finding the communities that you want to connect with and building organic relationships through content.